-The Company applies the fair value method of accounting using the Black-Scholes model to determine the fair value of stock-options granted to employees, consultants and directors.
-The model includes significant assumptions as to the estimated life of the stock options, the forfeiture rate and the volatility of the stock.
-The Company uses historical data to estimate the expected future volatility of the stock, the estimated lives of the stock options and the forfeiture rate.
+The Company applies the fair value method of accounting using the Black-Scholes model to determine the fair value of stock-options and restricted share units ("RSUs") (together, the "Awards") granted to employees, consultants and directors.
+The model includes significant assumptions as to the estimated life of the Awards, the forfeiture rate and the volatility of the common shares of Marimaca Copper.
+The Company uses historical data to estimate the expected future volatility of the common shares, the estimated lives of the Awards and the forfeiture rate.

-Stock options granted might include performance conditions related to the achievement of specified performance targets or a milestone and might pertain either to the performance of the Company as a whole or to some part of the enterprise, such as a subsidiary.
-The measurement of compensation costs for a stock-based award with a performance condition that will determine the number of options or shares to which all employees receiving the award will be entitled, is based on the best estimate of the outcome of the performance condition.
-The Company estimates forfeitures awards by individual employees and recognizes them as they occur.
+Awards granted might include performance conditions related to the achievement of specified performance targets or a milestone and might pertain either to the performance of the Company as a whole or to some part of the enterprise, such as a subsidiary.
+The measurement of compensation costs for an Award with a performance condition that will determine the ultimate number of Awards or common shares to which the employees receiving the Award will be entitled, is based on the best estimate of the outcome of the performance condition.
+The Company estimates forfeitures by individual employees and recognizes them as they occur.
 Management assesses all the factors and uses its judgment to calculate these estimates.